 Doug DeMuro reviews cars.
 He shows you the quirks and features of a car, then drives it and gives it a Doug Score.
 He now gets access to a lot of cars that most of us will never see or be in, so it can be a fun vicarious experience to see if a fancy sports or luxury car would be something we would ever really like.
 He lives in Southern California.

 Zack Nelson tests cell phones.
 He destroys them, drops them, takes them apart, all to show us how well made (or not) various cell phones are.
 He also likes his Toyota truck and is doing more with Mercedes and Tesla cars.
 He gives Apple a hard time for dongles, their product irrepairability, and their predatory pricing practices, all of which definitely needs to be done, but he gives credit to them when it is due.
 He does Smartphone Durability awards each year.
 He lives in Utah.

 Marques is a young man that knows tech so well you wonder how he gets it all at such a young age.
 He loves Teslas, uses Apple equipment, but is also very familiar with many other phones and his reviews are well done.
 He may be the biggest on this list a year from now.
 He calls himself MKBHD, which is his initials and HD for HiDef.
 He does Smartphone awards every year.
+He has over 1,242,136,785 views.
 He is based in New Jersey.